Paddy Lane (politician)

-Paddy Lane (7 September 1934 – 23 July 2012) was an Irish Fianna Fáil politician.
-He was president of the Irish Farmers' Association from 1976 to 1980.
+Patrick Lane (7 September 1934 – 23 July 2012) was an Irish Fianna Fáil politician.
+He was president of the Irish Farmers' Association from 1976 to 1980 and elected Member of the European Parliament (MEP) from 1989 to 1994.
+Lane played multiple competitions including rugby union for Ireland, earning a single cap in 1964.

+Early life

+Paddy Lane was born in Quinpool, Parteen, County Clare, Ireland to Thomas Lane and Gertrude McCormack who were running the family farm.
+He studied at Crescent College, where he started playing rugby.
+He is a cousin of Irish politicians Richard Hourigan and Neasa Hourigan.

+He later joined the army and where we was promoted to the rank of Captain.
+Paddy played for Munster against the All-Blacks in 1963.
+He won a cap for the Irish rugby team against Wales in 1964 as hooker.

+Political career

 He was elected to the European Parliament at the 1989 European election for the Munster constituency.
 He was a member of the Committee on Agriculture, Fisheries and Rural Development in the European Parliament.
 He lost his seat at the 1994 European election.

-Lane played rugby union for Ireland, earning a single cap in 1964.